dhall-lang/dhall-lang/tests/README.md

 ### Running `parser` tests

 The tests should:
-- parse `A` and convert it to the JSON representation of the Dhall-CBOR encoding
+- parse `A` and encode it to its binary CBOR representation
-- read `B` and parse its contents as JSON
+- read `B` as bytes
 - the results should match

 Where `A` and `B` are:
 - `A`: a Dhall expression as text
-- `B`: the JSON representation of the Dhall-CBOR-encoded expression
+- `B`: the binary representation of the Dhall-CBOR-encoded expression

 ### Running `normalization` tests